Code-Institute-Submissions/syler11-fast_supplies_ms4_SepResub/README.md

 4. Create an email template in the Email templates section and note the id
 5. Update the script sendEmail.js, method sendMail with your user id, email service id and email template id

+## Google emails
+To set up the project to send emails and to use a Google account as an SMTP server, the following steps are required
+1. Create an email account at google.com, login, navigate to Settings in your gmail account and then click on Other Google Account Settings
+2. Turn on 2-step verification and follow the steps to enable
+3. Click on app passwords, select Other as the app and give the password a name, for example Django
+4. Click create and a 16 digit password will be generated, note the password down
+5. In the env.py file, create an environment variable called EMAIL_HOST_PASS with the 16 digit password
+6. In the env.py file, create an environment variable called EMAIL_HOST_USER with the email address of the gmail account
+7. Set and confirm the following values in the settings.py file to successfully send emails
+<br><code>EMAIL_BACKEND = 'django.core.mail.backends.smtp.EmailBackend'</code>
+<br><code>EMAIL_USE_TLS = True</code>
+<br><code>EMAIL_PORT = 587</code>
+<br><code>EMAIL_HOST = 'smtp.gmail.com'</code>
+<br><code>EMAIL_HOST_USER = os.environ.get('EMAIL_HOST_USER')</code>
+<br><code>EMAIL_HOST_PASSWORD = os.environ.get('EMAIL_HOST_PASS')</code>
+<br><code>DEFAULT_FROM_EMAIL = os.environ.get('EMAIL_HOST_USER')</code>
+8. You will also need to set the variables EMAIL_HOST_PASS and EMAIL_HOST_USER in your production instance, for example Heroku

+## Stripe
+1. Register for an account at stripe.com
+2. Click on the Developers section of your account once logged in
+3. Under Developers, click on the API keys section
+4. Note the values for the publishable and secret keys
+5. In your local environment(env.py) and heroku, create environment variables STRIPE_PUBLIC_KEY and STRIPE_SECRET_KEY with the publishable and secret key values
+<br><code>os.environ('STRIPE_PUBLIC_KEY', 'YOUR_VALUE_GOES_HERE')</code>
+<br><code>os.environ('STRIPE_SECRET_KEY', 'YOUR_VALUE_GOES_HERE')</code>
+6. Back in the Developers section of your stripe account click on Webhooks
+7. Create a webhook with the url of your website <url>/checkout/wh/, for example: https://fast-supplies.herokuapp.com/checkout/wh/
+8. Select the payment_intent.payment_failed and payment_intent.succeeded as events to send
+9. Note the key created for this webhook
+10. In your local environment(env.py) and heroku, create environment variable STRIPE_WH_SECRET with the secret values
+<code>os.environ('STRIPE_WH_SECRET', 'YOUR_VALUE_GOES_HERE')</code>

 # Deployment
 There are several applications that need to be configured to run this application locally or on a cloud based service.